 Our charter authorizes our board of directors to classify any unissued shares of preferred stock and to reclassify any previously classified but unissued shares of any series of preferred stock previously authorized by our board of directors.
 Prior to issuance of shares of each class or series of preferred stock, our board is required by the MGCL and our charter to fix the terms, preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, qualifications and terms or conditions of redemption for each such class or series.
 Thus, our board could authorize the issuance of shares of preferred stock with terms and conditions which could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our common stock or otherwise be in their best interest.
-As of the closing of the offering, no shares of our preferred stock are outstanding and we have no present plans to issue any preferred stock.
+As of the date of this prospectus, we issued 1.8 million Class A Convertible Preferred Stock.
+We have no present plans to issue any additional preferred stock other than the \$17.5 million worth of preferred stock that shockholders of Opteum may be eligible to receive over the next five years, pursuant to the merger agreement.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Financial Condition-Merger Agreement."